 What Does It Mean To Sell Your House “As Is” in Little Rock AR?

 First, what does “as is” even mean?
-When you sell your house as is, this means you’re selling your home in its current condition – without addressing needed repairs or improvements.
+When you sell your house as is, this means you’re selling your home in its current condition – without addressing needed repairs, improvements, or decades of stuff.

 So whether you have a leaking roof, old electrical, a broken water heater, you leave all these problems to the home buyer.
 They agree to buy your house in “as is” condition.